 The farm theme of GRACE’S GENERAL STORE has unique gifts and home décor.
 Great for your gift giving and home decorating needs.

-Our General Store, named after Grace Hurst, will make you feel nostalgic for old time things you remember at you grandmother’s house.
+Our General Store, named after Grace Hurst, will make you feel nostalgic for old time things you remember at your grandmother’s house.
 From Colonial Tin Works we offer wax warmers in several styles of yesteryear.
 With wax melt choices like mulled Cider, Fresh Oranges, Vanilla Bean and all the favorite fragrances, to keep you house or business smelling fragrant.
 We even carry vintage totes, with pockets, to carry your laptop and essentials.

 For the farmers in your life, we have John Deere caps in toddler, youth and adult sizes.
 Several styles are available for children and adults.
 We offer John Deere toy tractors, combines, coloring books and children’s CDs.

 The store offers a wide variety of books from informational, about several brands of tractors to Tractor Mac storybooks for children.
 Old Time stories and illustrations by Bob Artley, include memories of a Farm Kitchen and several other favorites.
-Unique cookbooks including one from the original residents of the Ropesville Resettlement Project, make interesting gifts for friends or loved ones.
+Unique cookbooks including one from the original residents of the Ropesville Resettlement Project make interesting gifts for friends or loved ones.
 And museum T-shirts, we have plenty of those in all sizes to pick from as well.
 Stop by and shop for that special gift!

 BUDDY HOLLY CENTER